 The notions of tensor covariation recalled in Definition \ref{def:tensorcovariation} concerns general processes.
 In the specific case when $H_1$ and $H_2$ are two separable Hilbert spaces and $\M \colon [s,T]\times\Omega \to H_1$, $\N \colon [s,T]\times\Omega \to H_2$ are two continuous local martingales, another (classical) notion of tensor covariation is defined, see for instance in Section 23.1 of \cite{Metivier82}.
-This is denoted by $[\M, \N ]^{cl}$.
-Recall that the notion introduced in Definition \ref{def:tensorcovariation} is denoted with $[\M, \N ]^{\otimes}$.
+This will be denoted by $[\M, \N ]^{cl}$.
+Recall that the notion introduced in Definition \ref{def:tensorcovariation} is denoted by $[\M, \N ]^{\otimes}$.